kennersoft/kennercore/docs/en/user-guide/import-core.md

 # Import

-Data import is a separate TreoCore system [entity](./what-is-treocore.md#concept-of-entity) that comes out of the box.
+Data import is a separate KennerCore system [entity](./what-is-treocore.md#concept-of-entity) that comes out of the box.
 It allows you to import the data from CSV files.

 `Import` can be added to the [navigation menu](./user-interface-core.md#navigation-menu) on the user preferences page via activating the `Custom tab list` option and adding the corresponding tab.